What is Lease Extension?

 One can probably consider the following points when applying for extension:

-- In order to increase the value of a property, as properties with long leases are considered more valuable;
+- For increasing the value of a property, as properties with long leases are considered more valuable;

-- In order to get a mortgage on the property;
+- For getting a mortgage on the property;

 - When you plan to use the property or the asset for longer-term;